nyumathclinic/latex-dtxmk/README.md

 command `\endbatchfile` ends DocStrip processing.

-For instance, assume the excerpt above is taken from a file called `hw.dtx`.
-The command `tex hw.dtx` will process `hw.dtx` with DocStrip.
+For instance, the excerpt above is taken from a file called `hw02.dtx`, included in this repository.
+The command `tex hw02.dtx` will process `hw02.dtx` with DocStrip.
 Three files will be generated:

-  * a file `hw.qns.tex`, from the file `hw.dtx` with the `questions` option turned on
+  * a file `hw02.qns.tex`, from the file `hw02.dtx` with the `questions` option turned on

-  * a file `hw.ans.tex`, from the file `hw.dtx` with the `questions` and `answers` options turned on
+  * a file `hw02.ans.tex`, from the file `hw02.dtx` with the `questions` and `answers` options turned on

-  * a file `hw.sol.tex`, from the file `hw.dtx` with the `questions` and `solutions` options turned on
+  * a file `hw02.sol.tex`, from the file `hw02.dtx` with the `questions` and `solutions` options turned on

-Then you can compile `hw.qns.tex` into `hw.qns.pdf` and distribute it as the “problem sheet”.
-You can distribute `hw.ans.tex` to the students as a template for them to edit, compile, and submit.
-Once the homework is collected and graded, you can compile `hw.sol.tex` into `hw.sol.pdf` and distribute solutions.
+Then you can compile `hw02.qns.tex` into `hw02.qns.pdf` and distribute it as the “problem sheet”.
+You can distribute `hw02.ans.tex` to the students as a template for them to edit, compile, and submit.
+Once the homework is collected and graded, you can compile `hw02.sol.tex` into `hw02.sol.pdf` and distribute solutions.

 The *rest* of the DocStrip file is like an interleaved set of TeX files.
 Any unmarked line of code is included in every generated file.
 But we can insert